The information has been reproduced courtesy of Southwest-Wine-Guide.com.

 - Sniff.
 Hold the wine glass a few inches from your nose and then let your nose go into the wine glass.
 Note any fragrance you may smell.

 - Sip.
 Take a sip of the wine and roll it in your mouth before swallowing to make sure that the wine is exposed to all of your taste buds.
-You may detect sweet, sour, savory, bitter or salty.
+You may detect sweet, sour, savoury, bitter or salty.
 Here is where you may also detect texture.

 - Aspirate through the wine.
 Pursing your lips, draw some air into your mouth and exhale through the nose.
 This process opens the aromas of the wine, allowing them to reach your nose.
 The nose is the only place where you can truly detect the aroma of the wine.